Salted Egg Shiok! – Snap Mesmerising Pictures, Win Big Prizes!

 Opening Hours: 12pm to 11pm daily.

 ‘& Why…’ a cafe at Bali Lane has a New York Deli concept which is well executed in all aspects.
 Brought to you by the folks behind “I am…”, this cafe is named after the abbreviation of New York.
 At ‘& Why…’, they’ve got a Salted Egg Calamari ($14.90) that will satisfy any salted egg cravings.
-Deep fried squid rings are tossed in a salted egg batter, deep fried, and coated in a salted egg sauce, before they are served with a sundried tomato chipotle tartar on the side.
+Deep fried squid rings are tossed in a salted egg batter, deep fried, and coated with a salted egg sauce before they are served with a sundried tomato chipotle tartar on the side.
 Salted egg overload indeed!
 Best news?
 The salted egg calamari is here to stay.

 Photo Tip: Try to find an area with natural light – perhaps near a window.
 When natural light is not available, you should still avoid using on-camera flash as it is too harsh.
 For the two photos above, one was shot with on-camera flash, while the other was shot with a camera with an external flash attached.
 Can you make a guess which is which?
 And which photo looks better?
 (I hope you like the right one because we used an external flash for it).